 Secondary dysmenorrhea can be caused by:

-- Blood and tissue being passing through a narrow cervix
+- Blood and tissue being passed through a narrow cervix

 - Uterine fibroid or ovarian cyst

 - Uterine infections

 A pelvic examination may include an internal examination, laparoscopy, and ultrasound.
 You may need a Pap test.
 Your doctor may also ask for blood and urine samples.

 Nonsteroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs help relieve pain.
 They can cause stomach upset, so taking them with food may help.
 Long-term use can increase the risk of stomach bleeding.
 NSAIDs include over-the-counter (OTC) medications such as aspirin, ibuprofen (Motrin, Advil), and naproxen (Aleve).
 Prescription NSAIDs are also available.

 Cyclooxygenase-2 (COX-2) inhibitors.
 Help relieve pain and have fewer gastrointestinal side effects than NSAIDs.

 Birth control pills and patches.
 Can help relieve pain and may be prescribed for problems such as endometriosis.

 Intrauterine devices.
 Reduce menstrual bleeding and dysmenorrhea.

 For menstrual pain results caused by pelvic inflammatory disease (PID), your doctor will prescribe antibiotics.